 I suspect they won’t be the only ones giving USA Today and Universal Uclick the cold shoulder.
 Kudos to them for taking a stand against plagiarism and standing with friends and colleagues in the puzzle community.

 You’d think a major publication like USA Today would be against plagiarism instead of downplaying it like this.
 I doubt they’d tolerate plagiarism anywhere else in their paper.

 It will certainly be interesting to see where the story goes from here.
 Here’s hoping Universal Uclick does the right thing and stands with content creators, not against them.

-I’ll conclude this post the same way the team at Lone Shark Games concluded their release:
+I’ll conclude this post the same way the boycotters above concluded their release:

 If you share this on Twitter or Facebook, please tag @usatoday and @UniversalUclick to tell them that you stand with the puzzlemakers, and add the hashtag #gridgate.
 Or, if you want to talk to USA Today directly, send them a note addressed to Reader Feedback/Letters saying that you find plagiarism in any department unacceptable.
 Now would be awesome.

 Thanks for visiting PuzzleNation Blog today!
 Be sure to sign up for our newsletter to stay up-to-date on everything PuzzleNation!